sarikasurampudi/oml/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 	![Create Classification DT notebook from example template](images/create-notebook-classification.png)

 4. Once the notebook is created, the message _Notebook "OML4PY Classification DT (1)" created in project "OMLUSER Project"_ is displayed, as shown in the screenshot.
-The notebook is now available in the Notebooks page.
+The notebook is now available on the Notebooks page.
+You may also click **Open Notebook** in the message dialog to open the notebook directly from here.

 	![Create notebook message](images/notebook-created-message.png)